mining-visualizer/Mining-Visualizer/README.md

 #### Graphs

 * This shows *Solutions*, *Close Hits* and *Work Units*.
 * Work Units are the same idea as Close Hits, except with a much lower level of difficulty.
-You could also compare them to 'shares' (from pool mining), except there is no reward when you find one.
+You could also compare them to *shares* (from pool mining), except there is no reward when you find one.
 Their purpose is simply to give you a way to verify that your mining rigs are performing as they should.
 * Close Hits are graphed individually, whereas Work Units are grouped into 4 hour intervals and displayed as a histogram.